Sexual Orientation Discrimination Lawyer

 Stacy Bailey was an art teacher and Teacher of the Year recipient at Charlotte Anderson Elementary School in Arlington, Texas.
 After she showed her students a photo of her and her partner dressed as characters from Finding Nemo, a parent complained that Bailey was trying to promote a homosexual agenda.
 After an eight-month suspension, Bailey received a settlement of $100,000 from the Mansfield Independent School District.

 In addition to the settlement, the district also had to provide mandatory training to its employees and consider the adoption of a formal policy banning discrimination on the basis of sexual orientation.

-Protect Your Rights Contact Us Today for a Free Consultation
+Protect Your Rights Contact Us Today for a Legal Consultation